tinongfb/io.alectra/README.md

-# typescript-testing
+# io.alectra
-a repository for practicing and learning testing using Playwright (in Typescript)
+a repository for practicing and learning, which includes but not limited to testing using Playwright (in Typescript)